2389-research/gmailcal-mcp-rs/README.md

 - Batch analyzing multiple emails for quick triage 📋
 - Listing all email labels 🏷️
 - Checking connection status with the Gmail API 📡
+- Listing available calendars 📅
+- Retrieving calendar events 🗓️
+- Getting details of specific calendar events 🎯
+- Creating new calendar events 📝

-This server enhances Claude's email analysis capabilities with specialized prompts for email analysis, summarization, task extraction, meeting detection, contact extraction, prioritization, and more.
+This server enhances Claude's email and calendar management capabilities with specialized prompts for email analysis, summarization, task extraction, meeting detection, contact extraction, prioritization, and more.

 ## ⚙️ How to Use